Archived Projects, in reverse chronological order

 3. Content Strategy; A website is only as good as the message it aims to communicate, and how each of its pages supports this message through clear content, and organization

-HTML pages with varying complexity to demonstrate understanding, and applications of native HTML, and CSS properties.
+Work Overview: HTML pages with varying complexity to demonstrate understanding, and applications of native HTML, and CSS properties.
 Final project (no. 3) showcases galleries of authored work, and wire frames for select marketing strategy courses, and a static “About Me” page.

 Projects (open specified file with desired Internet browser):